About Steve Creek

 I posted a few photos early in the week of a Garden Spider Wrapping Up A Grasshopper and the above photos are of a different Garden Spider doing the same thing.

-These photos show the benefits of having Garden Spiders around.
+These photos show the benefits of having the Black and Yellow Garden Spider around.
 We need them to deal with the Grasshoppers.